flyingmachine/brave-clojure-web/content/basic-emacs.md

 of elisp files stored in a package repository.
-Emacs 24, which you should have installed, makes it very easy to browse and install packages. `M-x package-list-packages` will show you almost every package available just make sure you run `M-x package-refresh-contents` first so you get the latest list.
-You can install packages with `M-x package-install`.
+Emacs 24, which you should have installed, makes it very easy to browse and install packages. `M-x package-list-packages` will show you almost every package available.
+If you want to install packages, you can mark the packages you want by pressing `i`, and then actually installing them with `x`.
+You can press `h` for help using this screen.
+You can also install packages with `M-x package-install`; just make sure you run `M-x package-refresh-contents` first so you get the latest list.

 You can also customize Emacs by loading your own elisp files or files you find on the Internet.
 [This guide](http://www.masteringemacs.org/articles/2010/10/04/beginners-guide-to-emacs/) has a good description of how to